-There are many foundation options for you steel structure.
+There are many foundation options for your steel structure.
 For buildings that require more storage or living area a basement or a crawl space is a great addition.
-However, for owners who are looking to save money and do not need the extra room a concrete foundation is the perfect choice.
+However, for owners who are looking to save money and do not need the extra room, a concrete foundation is a perfect choice.
 Concrete provides a solid, even foundation for your building to rest on, and provides the best possible surface in which to solidify your anchor bolts.
 However, if your concrete slab is not laid correctly issues can arise down the road.
-In order to provide your building solid support for years to come there are several criteria your new concrete foundation must meet.
+In order to provide your building solid support for years to come there are several criteria, your new concrete foundation must meet.

 Adherence to all Federal Rules and Regulations

 Several government organizations, such as the Occupational Safety and Health Administration (OSHA) and state-based Departments of Consumer Affairs provide strict guidelines for the requirements of concrete foundation slabs.
 Following these guidelines will both ensure that your structure is legal and that it meets all best practice guidelines.

 These departments also provide safety guidelines for laborers involved in the laying of concrete foundations to be sure you and your workers are protected during the process.

 When working with concrete, if the dust and fumes from the setting concrete exceed a certain level a respirator must be provided for each employee and a preliminary medical exam must be performed by a licensed practitioner to confirm each employee is eligible for safely wearing a respirator.
 If a respirator is not required employees must be allowed to bring their own respirator if desired.
 Each respirator must be checked for fit and damages before being worn on site.